AngleLaPuta/APCS-A-CODEHS/README.md

 Also I'm not gonna be linking any of the Tester files ya'll should know how to do that at the very least.

-If you need help or the code isn't working, you can dm me on twitter @anglesarts and lmk.
+If you need help or the code isn't working (or u want to thank me), you can dm me on twitter @anglesarts and lmk.